hardin47/website/Math154/Notes/02-viz.md

 <img src="02-viz_files/figure-html/unnamed-chunk-26-1.png" width="480" style="display: block; margin: auto;" />

-This is not a good plot
+Using area does not produce a good plot

-* overplotting is hiding much of the data
+* over plotting is hiding much of the data
 * extending y-axis to 0 may or may not be desirable.

 ##### Side note: what makes a plot good? {-}